thegreenwebfoundation/carbon.txt/README.md

 In the long run, we think that by demonstrating that you can use existing internet and web standards to link to make sustainability claims easily discoverable, as well as human and machine readable, conventions like carbon.txt will result in a web where it's easier to trust green claims, as well as follow them all the way back to the supporting evidence used to back them up.

-### How can you trust this?
-What would stop me lying in my carbon.txt file about my site?

-You could indeed list a green provider in your supply chain, and claim it was hosting your site, so your site showed up as green through association.
-Your site would not show up as green until you had been able to submit some supporting evidence for manual review that you _really were_ using that provider.

-After manual review by our support staff, you would have managed to mark _one_ domain as green.

 ### What would stop me using someone else's carbon.txt file instead?

+Domains must be associated to an organisation that is a verified green hosting provider with the Green Web Foundation before they show up as being green.
+This is to mitigate against bad actors taking credit for the green claims made in another organisation's carbon.txt file.

-There are two mechanisms designed to mitigate against lying.
+There are two ways to associate a domain with a verified green hosting provider:

-**1. Manual review for new domains** - just like with your own domain, we have a manual review step for any new domain delegating to one already trusted.
-New domains don't show as green until they have been added to an allow list for a given provider, or until a domain hash is made available when performing a lookup.
-More on domain hashes below.

-**2. Domain hashes for newly seen domains** - domains are only automatically recognised as green if there is a matching domain hash available when they are submitted.
-Domain hashes rely on established, reassuringly boring technology that has been in use for years.
+**1. Using domain hashes** - New domains are only automatically recognised as green, and associated to a verified green provider, if there is a matching domain hash available when they are first submitted/checked through the Greencheck API.

+**2. Manually** - Green Web Foundation staff can manually create a record for a new domain, and associate with an existing verified green hosting provider.

-### How do you handle globally distributed providers?
+### How does this work for globally distributed providers?

 The internet is a distributed network by its very nature.
 And, many hosting providers - especially CDNs and edge compute services - will serve content from locations around the world.
 Some of these locations could be in regions that run entirely (or almost entirely) on green energy.